 Kissing on top of Notre-Dame.

-I couldn't resist a song about honey, though the actual meaning behind this song is incredibly dirty!
+I couldn't resist a song about honey, though the actual meaning behind this song is incredibly dirty.
 (Look it up.)
-This is also the song that plays at the end of Sofia Coppola's Lost in Translation.
-That made it feel like the right note to end Anna and Étienne's story on, too.
+This is also the song that plays at the end of Sofia Coppola's Lost in Translation, which made it feel like the right note to end Anna and Étienne's story on, too.